FernandoMillanVillalobos/r-template-master-2026/README.md

 `deploy.sh` does the following:

-* Knit `main.Rmd` into `main.html` using `pandoc`.
+* Knit `analysis/main.Rmd` into `analysis/main.html` using `pandoc`.
 If that does not work, modify your `PATH` variable like so:
 `export PATH="$PATH:/usr/lib/rstudio/bin/pandoc"` (tested on Linux).
 * Turn `main.html` into `index.html` so it can be rendered by GitHub pages.
-* Bundle `main.Rmd`, `input`, `output` and `scripts` into a zipped folder `rscript.zip` so the repo can be easily downloaded by people who don't understand Git.
+* Bundle `analysis/main.Rmd`, `analysis/input`, `analysis/output` and `analysis/scripts` into a zipped folder `rscript.zip` so the repo can be easily downloaded by people who don't understand Git.
 * Push everything to your remote `gh-pages` branch (will be created if not existing).
 * GitHub now builds the page and it should soon be accessible via `https://user.github.io/repo`.

+*(If your `deploy.sh` still shells out to a `checkpoint`-aware `knit.sh`, double check it just calls `rmarkdown::render()` now — see "Knitting the RMarkdown" above.)*

 ## Linting / styleguide

 Code is automatically *linted* with `lintr`, i.e. checked for good style and syntax errors according to the [tidyverse style guide](http://style.tidyverse.org/).
 When being knitted, the `lintr` output is at the very end of the document.
 When being interpreted, the `lintr` output appears in a new `Markers` pane at the bottom of RStudio.
-If you want to disable linting, just comment that last line in `main.Rmd` out.
+Linting is commented out by default in `main.Rmd`'s last chunk — uncomment the relevant lines there if you want it to run.

 ## Other stuff / more features